All About Orange

 Truffle products at A Slice of Orange

 Alternatively, you can visit the Union Bank Wine Bar, which has amassed a small fortune in local wines and beers.
 After nosing around for an eternity in Hawkes General Store a few doors away, we head to the Union Bank for hair of the dog and a bite to eat.
-We scoff the contents of the charcuterie plate so quickly I forget to take a photo.
+We scoff the contents of the charcuterie ativan withdrawal symptoms plate doses of ativan so quickly I forget to take a photo.

 That evening we were lucky enough to secure a reservation at newly hatted Racine Restaurant positioned within La Colline Vineyard, about fifteen minutes drive from Orange.
 Racine is a pea-green oasis in an otherwise (at that time of night) pitch-black setting.
 Head chef, Shaun Arantz, produces sublime plates of food with the majority of ingredients sourced, like A Slice of Orange (for whom he supplies freshly baked bread), within 100 miles.
 Some is grown in the vegetable plot adjacent to the restaurant, some by local producers such as Mandagery Creek Venison, Cowra Lamb, Gaskill Green Vegetables and La Barre Olive Oil.